sjentsch/jamoviDocs/getting-started/um_2_first-steps.rst

    a second time.

-   In syntax mode, analyses continue to operate as before, but now they produce R syntax, and ‘ascii output’ like an R session.
+   In syntax mode, analyses continue to operate as before, but now they produce R syntax, and “ASCII output” like an R session.
 Like all results objects in jamovi, you can right click on these items (including the R syntax) and copy and paste them, for example, into an R session.